Medical Malpractice Economic Expert Witness

 Medical malpractice claims that require a forensic economist can stem from one of several issues such as delayed diagnosis, wrong diagnosis, or even negligent delivery when it comes to newborn children.

-Here are five types of medical malpractice claims and a brief explanation of each:
+Here are six types of medical malpractice claims and a brief explanation of each:

 Medical Product Liability